anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Zookeeper is the one who gets to know about these failures which in turn signals them to the controller which then mediates an election.

+#### Preferred Election
+Preferred election is an election mediated by the controller to fix the uneven distribution of leaders for the topic.
+You could read more about it [here](https://medium.com/@mandeep309/preferred-leader-election-in-kafka-4ec09682a7c4)

 ### What did we do next?

-Our team, ziggurat had now entered the scene and we started discussing/debugging why this could be happening.
-Since we are the ones who build solutions of top of kafka's library, which is then used by the consumers, our finding and fixes were necessary. 😅
+Our team ziggurat had now entered the scene and we started discussing/debugging why this could be happening.
+Since we are the ones who build solutions on top of kafka's library, which is then used by the consumers, our finding and fixes were extremely crucial! 😅

 We started off going through the logs for the time intervals in which the consumers went down.
 Upon rigorous monitoring of all the affected consumers, we found out two prominent exceptions.